PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-The dance is taken from Child President which is one of the 20th episode of the Japanese TV animation series of Azumanga Daioh, and it was first aired in 2002.
+On the other hand, the dance is taken from Child President which is one of the 20th episode of the Japanese TV animation series of Azumanga Daioh, and it was first aired in 2002 (shown below, right).
 The original scene is : Tomo is wagging her finger with one hand on her hip while chaffing Chiyo about she is childish.

 The first instance of Caipirinha Dance is believed to have originated from a non-Japanese community, possibly 4chan.
 The earliest video found on YouTube was posted by a YouTube user scoutd6 in March 22nd, 2007.

 This video have been already imported to NND in March 26th, 2007.
 But derivatives didn’t start to be increased till February, 2008.
 After Caipirinha Dance became popular in there, this song was named Punchiki Payappa (ぷんちきぱやっぱーヾ(ﾟ∀ﾟ)ﾉ♪) that came from the misheard phrase in it.
 Because of its quite convenient editing style, many derivatives were popping up continually.

 In addition, Caramelldansen was already causing a big sensation in Japan in those days, and many NND users were joining to this meme’s bandwagon.
 Caipirinha Dance gained popular acceptance as one of a variations of that popular dance meme from them.

 More than 500 videos have been posted to NND.

 Derivatives outside Japan started appearing on YouTube around late 2008.
 In addition to animated videos, some cosplayers have made videos imitating the dance at anime conventions.

 Reception in Japan